 - Release Date

 Inexplicably admired by youth culture, The Boondock Saints follows dozens of generic, Quentin Tarantino-inspired crime movie rip-offs.
-This particularly mean-spirited flick from 1999, made by Boston bartender-turned-filmmaker Troy Duffy, reeks with artificiality.
-It plays out in a series of ultra-violent scenes edited together in a formless string, every one of them derivative.
-Popularized after strong direct-to-video sales, the movie eventually developed a keen-if-obscure cult status.
+This particularly mean-spirited flick from 1999, made by Boston bartender-turned-filmmaker Troy Duffy, reeks of artificiality.
+It plays out in a series of ultra-violent scenes edited together in a formless string, each one of them derivative.
+Popularized after strong direct-to-video sales, the movie eventually developed an obscure cult status.
 But Duffy, the movie’s inexperienced writer-director, proves the most interesting part of this bloody mishmash, his backstory offering a grim cautionary tale for rookie filmmakers.

 What Weinstein originally saw in Duffy’s script is indiscernible.
 A premise Duffy’s own mother called “skewed,” the movie is about a couple of Irish good-ole-boys who, in wanting to relieve Boston streets of crime bosses and drug dealers, become killers.
 Backed by the local police and sanctioned by the Irish Catholic Church, Connor and Murphy MacManus (Sean Patrick Flanery and Norman Reedus) behave like over-stimulated hipsters who happen to kill bad guys.
 They walk about the streets of Boston in jeans, sunglasses, and pea coats, tattoos of the Madonna on their necks, smoking cigarettes because it’s cool.
 By day, they slap each other with raw meat in the bestest slaughterhouse ever, and by night, they rid the streets of human filth.

-But they’re also extraordinary hypocrites, albeit unintentionally, as Duffy would prefer to glorify his heroes as bona fide saints, hence the title.
+But they’re also extraordinary hypocrites, albeit unintentionally.
+Duffy glorifies his heroes as bona fide saints, hence the title.
 Just before killing a group of scumbags, they toke up with their accomplice, a loudmouth lunatic called Funny Man (David Della Rocco), whose gun accidentally discharges and kills a cat.
 Everyone has a good laugh about the accidentally mutilated feline, even its owners, a couple of strung-out junkies.
 And why do these “Saints” keep such questionable company and partake in illegal drugs?
 Because they’re not saints at all, just a couple of punks with guns, serving up their own impulsive sense of justice at the slightest whim.
 However much Duffy would like to usher these heroes into an underground sainthood, they’re quickly demystified through their contradictory, ridiculously annoying, and abrasive behavior.

 The supporting cast luckily has a little more to offer.
-Willem Dafoe, who receives top billing, costars as FBI Special Agent Paul Smecker; he follows and admires these vigilante killers, and while dressing in drag mimics their handiwork.
-As he listens to opera and examines crime scenes, his homosexual Sherlock Holmes receives eye-rolls from local homophobic cops.
+Willem Dafoe, who receives top billing, costars as FBI Special Agent Paul Smecker; he follows and admires these vigilante killers, and while dressing in drag, he mimics their handiwork.
+As he listens to opera and examines crime scenes, this homosexual Sherlock Holmes receives eye-rolls from local homophobic cops.
 An actor of incredible talent, Dafoe is too good for the material.
 Billy Connolly, meanwhile, makes an appearance as the Saints’ father, Il Duce, a notorious six-gunned hitman.
-Somehow, the character’s assassin abilities have passed down to his children, no formal training necessary.
+Somehow, the character’s assassin abilities have been passed down to his children, with no formal training necessary.
 (Do hitman skills have some yet-undiscovered genetic basis, or did Duffy just pull that plot point from thin air like the rest of the script?)
-Amounting to fan fiction, it’s all very over-the-top and forcibly conceived.

-Duffy’s entire production has a synthetic quality that’s trying much too hard to be trendy, Tarantino-style.
+Duffy’s entire production has a synthetic quality that’s trying much too hard to be trendy.
 Instead of meaningful vigilantism, the action scenes are about venerating bloodshed.
 The story is gruesome for the sake of being gruesome.
-Almost every line of dialogue contains the F-word; it’s used a reported 246 times within the movie—that’s more than twice every minute (half-way in, you begin to wish these saints practiced what they preached, if only to cut down on the language).
+Almost every line of dialogue contains the F-word; it’s used a reported 246 times within the movie—that’s more than twice every minute (halfway in, you begin to wish these saints practiced what they preached if only to cut down on the overused language).
 Duffy condemns peep show users, suggesting they should be gunned down, but then casts porno star Ron Jeremy in a pop-culture wink.
-His band’s soundtrack is comprised of techno and heavy metal, and it’s contrasted by an occasional gospel hymn over slow-motion for ineffective drama.
+His band’s soundtrack is comprised of techno and heavy metal, and it’s contrasted by an occasional gospel hymn over slow-motion.
 The entire production feels uneven, shoddy, and offensively oxymoronic.

-After filming had completed, potential investors screened the finished product at the Cannes Film Festival somewhere in a sub-basement.
+After filming was completed, potential investors screened the finished product at the Cannes Film Festival somewhere in a sub-basement.
 All of Hollywood decided to pass, afraid to touch what Weinstein had made and then unmade.
 Eventually, in 2000, the movie earned a very limited release on five screens in the United States for a single week.
-The Boondock Saints make its penultimate debut on home video.
-Duffy had negotiated nothing in the way of video rights and ended up broke.
-Nevertheless, his movie’s popularity continued to grow thanks mostly to Blockbuster.
-Now, with the movie’s fame peaking thanks to heavy rentals, an image search for the title on Google turns up mostly fratboys posing as the McManus brothers, and like Brian De Palma’s Scarface, they blindly idolize a movie because it’s violent and quotable.
+The Boondock Saints make its second debut on home video.
+But Duffy had negotiated nothing in the way of video rights and ended up broke.
+Nevertheless, his movie’s popularity continued to grow thanks mostly to Blockbuster Video.
+Now, with the movie’s fame rising thanks to heavy rentals, an image search for the title on Google turns up mostly fratboys posing as the McManus brothers, and like Brian De Palma’s Scarface, they blindly idolize a movie because it’s violent and quotable.

-Comb through critic reviews and it’s apparent they remain baffled over the enduring enthusiasm for the movie, a product that’s neither authentic nor entertaining, neither original nor innovative.
+If you comb through the reviews by other critics, it becomes apparent they remain baffled over the movie’s following.
+It’s a product that’s neither authentic nor entertaining, neither original nor innovative.
 Duffy himself comes close to overshadowing his sleepy yarn about glorified vigilantes, except the movie is so incredibly silly, so bafflingly overrated, that not even his undisciplined behavior among Hollywood’s elite can eclipse its insipidness.
 The Boondock Saints and Overnight suggest that Duffy is an angry, frustrated man who made an angry, frustrating movie.
 Incidentally, this critic is left feeling angry and frustrated thinking about the phenomenon—how it eludes understanding yet remains consistently lauded by fans.